 During the fall and winter terms students learn about forces, simple machines, motion, and Newton's laws.
 Some experiments incorporate the scientific method, while others employ the engineering design process or simple observation and discussion.
-Students determine the maximum or minimum force that it takes to pull a brick one meter, as they study forces and friction, using student-generated methods to increase or decrease friction.
+Students work to determine the minimum force needed to pull a brick one meter, as they study forces and friction, using student-generated methods to decrease friction.
 During the study of motion, students match their motions to a computer-generated graph and identify the significance of the shapes of different types of graphs.
 Later, they will design, build, and test a simple self-propelled car at the end of their studies of momentum and Newton's laws.